Jacob Lawrence

 Jacob Armstead Lawrence (September 7, 1917 – June 9, 2000) was an American painter known for his portrayal of African-American historical subjects and contemporary life.
-Lawrence referred to his style as "dynamic cubism", although by his own account the primary influence was not so much French art as the shapes and colors of Harlem.
+Lawrence referred to his style as "dynamic cubism", an art form popularized in Europe which drew great inspiration from West African and Meso-American art.
+For his compositions, Lawrence found inspiration in everyday life in Harlem.
 He brought the African-American experience to life using blacks and browns juxtaposed with vivid colors.
 He also taught and spent 16 years as a professor at the University of Washington.